-No assurance can be given that applicable governments will not revoke or significantly alter the conditions of the applicable exploration and mining authorizations will not be challenged or impugned by third parties.
+No assurance can be given that applicable governments will not revoke or significantly alter the conditions of the applicable exploration and mining authorizations nor that such exploration and mining authorizations will not be challenged or impugned by third parties.
 Although the Company has not had any problem renewing its licenses in the past there is no guarantee that it will always be able to do so.
 Inability to renew a license could result in the loss of any project located within that license.